melt-umn/ableC-lvars/README.md

 ActivationSet<State*> * trueSet = activationSet(lat){Pair(T(), T())};
 ```

-Additionally, with either initialization format, we can specify an initial size for our activation sets:
+Additionally, with either initialization format, we can specify an initial size for our activation sets.
+Note that activation sets are automatically resized if the number of elements exceeds the initially specified size.

 ```c
 ActivationSet<State*> * falseSet = activationSet(lat, 5);